 Built-in home offices can be as simple or complex as you desire.
-Whether you’re creating a home office on a budget or constructing a new, fully outfitted space suitable for accomplishing all your professional responsibilities, the first step is figuring out your goals and designing a plan for your optimal environment.
+Whether you’re creating a home office on a budget or constructing a new, fully outfitted space suitable for accomplishing all your professional responsibilities, the first step is figuring out your goals and designing a plan for your optimal environment (and even private!).
 Here are several home office ideas to consider in the process:

 1. Incorporate a Desk